MissStrong/ICS2O_Quad_4_2020-2021/Notes/19 - Debugging P5js Programs.md

 * Using a variable or constant where it is out of scope
 * Doing illegal operations, like dividing by zero

-Let's run the program from before.
+Let's run the program from before with all the syntax errors fixed.

 ```js
 function setUp() { // the spelling of "function" was corrected